martinvahi/wappskafander_t2/README.md

     php-cgi -b 127.0.0.1:<the port from the config file>

 starts the PHP FastCGI server at port the_port_from_the_config_file.
-An example of the iptables rule:
+An example of an iptables rule:

     iptables --append INPUT ! --source 127.0.0.1 --protocol tcp --destination-port 5555 -j DROP